That’s it. No commitments. With less than 1.5 hours of your time, you will limit the risk for your project.

 Register for your free scoping call right now.

-Power BI offers many advanced functions for data analytics.
-However, you do not have to be an expert to use it.
-In fact, it can be a very useful tool regardless of your knowledge of data analysis – which is what it should be!
+Power BI offers many advanced functions for data analytics but you do not need to be an expert to use it.
+In fact, it can be very useful, regardless of your knowledge of data analysis – which is what it should be!
 Here are 5 tips on how to make the most of Power BI reports.

 Power BI is a great tool for data visualization and (some) data transformation, no doubt about it.
 Over the last years of its development, it gained many great features and capabilities.
 If you don’t know them yet – shame on you!
 I recommend keeping an eye on the Microsoft Power BI blog to be up-to-date with new features and releases.

 There are also many resources available on the Internet if you’re looking for training materials (which is not what you’ll find here).
 I assume you have touched upon this technology at least a bit.
 At the same time, you’re probably not a hardcore analyst, as you would most likely know all these tips already.

 This article will not tell you how to do all the things you possibly could with Power BI.
 In fact, you should try it for yourself, it’s very intuitive and allows to build very advanced visualizations.